Trespassers cause major rail delays in rush-hour as trains unable to leave key Sussex station

 "If you are travelling between Havant/Portsmouth and London, you can now use your ticket to travel on South Western Railway between these areas.”

-Passengers are advised to ‘please allow additional time to complete your journey’.
+Passengers were advised to ‘please allow additional time to complete your journey’.

+An update at 6.20pm read: “Power to the track has been restored and all lines are open

+“All trains will soon be back to running their normal routes however delays will remain whilst we work to get trains back on time.

 Comment Guidelines